e-pirate/trimd/README.md

 trimd
 ===========

-Lightweight but versatile and powerful daemon the trims SSD on a regular basis.
+Lightweight but versatile and powerful daemon that trims SSD on a regular basis.

 MOTIVATION